FengJunJie1/fcpn/README.md

 ## News
 2019-1-18  MacOS beta version of FCPN is released.<br>
 2018-12-22 Linux beta version of FCPN is released.<br>
-2018-12-05 New stable version of FCPN is released.<br>
+2018-12-05 New Windows stable version of FCPN is released.<br>
 2018-08-31 The first version of FCPN is finished and internally used.<br>
 ## Table of Contents
 - [Background and Introduction](#background-and-introduction)